 When you enable Advanced Options, you can configure the sensitivity settings for each vehicle type.
 You can adjust the sensitivity from OFF (no events) to MAX for each harsh event category and vehicle type.

-Samsara automatically assigns harsh event settings based on the vehicle type.
+Harsh event detection settings are configured per vehicle type and event type.
+Customers can select sensitivity levels—High, Normal, or Low—for harsh acceleration, braking, and turning.
 The VG's built-in accelerometer detects g-forces to gauge the severity of a harsh event, relative to the vehicle.
 For example, harsh brake and harsh turn events are calculated differently for a passenger vehicle as opposed to a heavy duty vehicle.

 The higher the sensitivity level that you set when you Configure Harsh Event Settings, the lower the g-force threshold to trigger an event.
 The g-forces for each sensitivity level vary by vehicle type.
 The following list summarizes the harsh event types: